resolve109/study-aws-sa/aws-study-guide.md

   - More appropriate than VPC gateway endpoints which are for connecting to AWS services, not EC2 instances
   - Superior to virtual private gateway solutions which are typically for connecting to on-premises networks
   - Better than private virtual interfaces (VIFs) which are used with Direct Connect for on-premises connectivity
+- **Cross-Account Database Access**:
+  - Enables private networking communication between VPCs leveraging AWS global infrastructure
+  - Allows applications in one VPC to securely access databases in another VPC without exposing to the internet
+  - VPC peering supports inter-VPC connectivity without requiring gateways, VPN connections, or separate hardware
+  - Uses private IP addresses, enhancing security of database access compared to public IP connections
+  - For applications across AWS accounts that need to access files in EC2 instances:
+    - Set up VPC peering between VPCs across accounts
+    - Configure route tables and security groups in both VPCs
+  - Provides secure, direct network routes using private IP addresses with no bandwidth constraints
+  - No single points of failure as peering connections use AWS's highly available networking infrastructure
+  - More suitable than gateway endpoints which are designed for AWS services, not EC2 instances
+  - Better than virtual private gateway solutions which typically connect to on-premises networks
+  - Superior to proxy solutions through intermediate EC2 instances with Elastic IP addresses

 ### Network Load Balancer
 - **TLS for Data in Transit**: